“Love only grows by sharing. You can only have more for yourself by giving it away to others. ”― Brian Tracy

-Children under the age of four might not understand how sharing works but are sure to follow the examples you set them.
+Children under the age of four might not understand how sharing works but are sure to follow the examples you set them about sharing and caring.
 Show them how you take turns as an adult in situations like waiting in line at the supermarket or stopping at the red light.
-Get them familiar with turn taking initially by sharing a toy with them frequently using the phrases “my turn” and “your turn”.
+Get them familiar with turn-taking initially by sharing a toy with them frequently using the phrases “my turn” and “your turn”.
 Use a timer to ensure fairness and make them more aware of sharing is caring.

 Sharing could prove challenging to toddlers who grab their toys and exclaim “Mine!”.
 In that case, do not force them to share.
 Instead, nurture an environment that fosters sharing.
 Respect your child’s right to the possessions they consider precious.
 Sharing is a fine balance of respecting ownership and being considerate of others.
 It’s a valuable life lesson to encourage kids to think about others.